SuikaMochi/Mobile_Dungeon_Crawling_Project/Game Design Document.md

 # Game Name:
+To Be Discussed

 ## Genre:
 Dungeon Crawler, Survival, Resource Management

+## Inspiration:
+Etrian Odyssey, Etrian Mystery Dungeon and other Etrian Games

 ## Game Elements:
 Take quests
 Go into dungeons around the world to explore and map them
 Cull the population of dangerous monsters
-Bring back high value monster corpses back to sell for money and experience points
+Bring back high value monster corpses back to sell for money

 ## Player:
 - Offline Single Player (target)
   - Local world, quests and changes

-- Online Single Player
+- Online Single Player (optional)
   - World, quests and other changes will be synced across devices if enabled

 Example: